Niloy11111/hostel-management-client/README.md

 ### Feature- 10
 ## Applied Job Route
 ### In this page a user can see on which job he/she applied from the job details route .

+### Unique Feature --> 01
+## Contact Us
+### On the 'Contact Us' page, users can send messages to us via email.
+I have implemented EmailJS for this feature.

+### Unique Feature --> 02
+## Membership Analytics
+### I added a Membership Analytics page to the Admin dashboard.
+It shows the percentage distribution of our three Meal Plans: Silver, Gold, and Platinum .

+### Project Selling Line ~

+### UniMeals: Revolutionize campus dining with our full-stack MERN hostel management site.
+Elegant design, user-friendly navigation, exclusive memberships, seamless checkout, plus admin and user dashboards.
+Elevate your dining experience today on GitHub!.